Pfaeff/pitch_tracker/README.md

 ## What it does

 This tool tracks pitch changes of a single instrument over time.
-It can be useful for practising things like vocal intonation, vibrato or guitar string bends.
-You can use it as a tuner as well.
+It can be useful for practising intonation, vibrato, slides or bends.
+It was designed with singing in mind, but it works just as well with instruments such as guitar or violin.
+You can also use it as a tuner.

 ## What it doesn't